 (H) Inability to Properly Defend.
 If during a disciplinary proceeding the respondent claims to be incapacitated and that the incapacity makes it impossible to present an adequate defense, Board Counsel may recommend that the Chief Judge immediately suspend the guardian ad litem from the Roster pending a determination of the incapacity.
 The disciplinary proceeding shall be stayed under this subsection only if the Chief Judge determines that the guardian is unable to present an adequate defense due to incapacity.
-The incapacitated respondent shall remain on interim suspension until the Chief Judge determines that capacity has been restored and orders that the disciplinary proceedings be resumed.
+The incapacitated respondent shall remain on interim suspension until the Chief Judge determines that the guardian be stayed under the subsection of shall be shall remain on interim suspension until the Chief Judge determines that the guardian be shall remain on interim suspension until the Chief Judge determines that the disciplinary proceedings be resumed.